luluzhou1/alinush.github.io/_includes/refs.md

 [^CMP20]: **UC Non-Interactive, Proactive, Threshold ECDSA**, by Ran Canetti and Nikolaos Makriyannis and Udi Peled, *in Cryptology ePrint Archive, Report 2020/492*, 2020, [[URL]](https://eprint.iacr.org/2020/492)

+[^CMRplus25e]: **Zero-knowledge Authenticator for Blockchain: Policy-private and Obliviously Updateable**, by Kostas Kryptos Chalkias and Deepak Maram and Arnab Roy and Joy Wang and Aayush Yadav, *in Cryptology {ePrint} Archive, Paper 2025/921*, 2025, [[URL]](https://eprint.iacr.org/2025/921)

 [^CMT12]: **Practical Verified Computation with Streaming Interactive Proofs**, by Cormode, Graham and Mitzenmacher, Michael and Thaler, Justin, *in Proceedings of the 3rd Innovations in Theoretical Computer Science Conference*, 2012, [[URL]](http://doi.acm.org/10.1145/2090236.2090245)

 [^CMTA19e]: **PGC: Pretty Good Decentralized Confidential Payment System with Auditability**, by Yu Chen and Xuecheng Ma and Cong Tang and Man Ho Au, *in Cryptology ePrint Archive, Report 2019/319*, 2019, [[URL]](https://eprint.iacr.org/2019/319)